mxxptian/DANDELION/README.md

 **Output**

 The results highlight potential mediator genes that bridge genetic variation and disease phenotypes, providing a robust, interpretable framework for integrating genomic and transcriptomic association signals in complex trait studies.
+The mediators on the significant mediation path are the DPGs. `DANDELION` can generate trans regulatory networks of DPGs based on the significant mediation paths (gene1->gene2).